jonnyspicer/jonnyspicer.com/content/about.md

 and spills, the most exciting of which was playing poker full time in 2017.
 Since then I've finally managed to channel the endless hours I've spent at a computer during my lifetime into something positive, which is going surprisingly well as I'm currently a software engineer at [Zoopla](https://zoopla.co.uk).

 I play chess, enjoy climbing and running, and I'm trying really hard to be one of those people that reads a lot of books so I can seem smart when I go on dates.
-Fortunately, I never go on any dates.
+Fortunately, I very rarely go on dates.

 At the moment I am primarily working with Golang and the AWS Serverless stack, but I also have experience with C#, JavaScript, Python and HTML/CSS.
 I'm completely self-taught and have always found the best way for me to learn a language or a technology has been to get stuck in and build something, even if it sucks.
 Which it always does, to start.